Distributed Precoding for Satellite-Terrestrial Integrated Networks Without Sharing CSIT: A Rate-Splitting Approach: Introduction

-From such a motivation, there exist some prior work that employed RS in STINs based on satellite-terrestrial BS coordination.
+There exists some prior work that employed RS in STINs based on satellite-terrestrial BS coordination.
 For instance, in \cite{yin:twc:23}, two approaches were proposed: one is a coordinated approach that shares CSIT, the other is a cooperative approach that shares not only CSIT but also transmitted data.
-For both approaches, a precoding scheme incorporating RS was proposed to mitigate the interference in STINs.
-In \cite{Yunnuo:arXiv:23}, a multi-layer interference management scheme was proposed in the multiple satellite network, where the RS strategy is implemented across different satellites through CSIT sharing.
-To use such methods \cite{yin:twc:23, Yunnuo:arXiv:23}, however, CSIT or transmitted data should be shared between a satellite and a terrestrial BS.
-As mentioned above, this sharing is not easy in STINs due to the lack of a dedicated link between a satellite and a terrestrial BS.
-As a result, a precoding method that \lowercase\expandafter{\romannumeral1}) incorporates RS and \lowercase\expandafter{\romannumeral2}) requires no CSIT sharing is needed to develop.
-This serves as a primary motivation of our work.
+For both approaches, precoding schemes incorporating RS were proposed to mitigate the interference in STINs.
+In \cite{lee:tvt:24}, a coordinated approach of \cite{yin:twc:23} was extended incorporating multi-layer RS.
+In \cite{Yunnuo:arXiv:23}, a multi-layer interference management scheme was proposed in multiple satellite networks, where the RS strategy is implemented across different satellites through CSIT sharing.
+In \cite{Li:jsac:20, Zhao:twc:23, park:twc:23, joudeh:tcom:16}, even though they did not particularly consider a STIN scenario, novel precoding optimization methods was proposed for RS setups.
+For such methods \cite{yin:twc:23, lee:tvt:24, Yunnuo:arXiv:23}, CSIT or transmitted data should be shared between a satellite and a terrestrial BS.
+As mentioned above, this sharing is not straightforward in STINs due to the absence of a dedicated link between a satellite and a terrestrial BS.
+As a result, there is a need to develop a precoding method that \lowercase\expandafter{\romannumeral1}) incorporates RS and \lowercase\expandafter{\romannumeral2}) requires no CSIT sharing.
+This serves as a core motivation of our work.